neubri/kelasku/server/api_doc.md

 ---

-## 6. POST /submissions
+## 6. POST /quizzes/:quizId/submissions

 Description:

-- Start a new quiz submission
+- Start a new quiz submission for the given quiz.

 Request: